Let us know the use and benefits of Indian Spices

 RASAM POWDER is a packaged spice mix for South Indian tomato soup, containing roasted channa dal, coriander, mustard, red chile, asafetida, and kari leaves.
 It’s available in Indian markets.

 SAFFRON (kesar), floral and aromatic, is the dried stigmas of the saffron crocus flower.
-This spice is very expensive, and is used sparingly to season and color dishes.
+This spice is very expensive and is used sparingly to season and colour dishes.

 STAR ANISE (chakri phool), the sweet and fragrant dried fruit of an evergreen tree, smells and tastes like anise or fennel, though the plants are unrelated.
 Buy it whole, in pieces, or ground.

 TAMARIND (imli) is available as pulp, which comes in blocks, and paste, which comes in jars, in Indian, Southeast Asian, Caribbean, and some Latino markets and speciality stores.
 To extract paste from the pulp, break the pulp into pieces and soak it in boiling water.
 When the water is cool enough to handle, mash the pulp with your fingers and force it through a fine-mesh sieve to yield the paste.

 TURMERIC (haldi) is a rhizome from the ginger family.
 Dried and ground, turmeric adds a warm and bitter flavour to a recipe.
 It has many health benefits and is considered a natural food preservative.

 BASMATI RICE is the choice when it comes to Indian cooking.
 Though many stores today carry basmati rice, it is not always imported from India or Pakistan—make the effort to find imported basmati rice: there’s a huge difference.
 Also, purchase basmati rice that is marked “aged” as it has less starch, resulting in a fluffier rice dish.